Innu: History

 The second, and more widespread, version of the oral history describes a more immediate conflict.
 In this version, the Innu taught the French how to survive in their traditional lands.
 Once the French had learned enough to survive on their own, they began to resent the Innu.
 The French began to attack the Innu, who retaliated in an attempt to reclaim their ancestral territory.
 The Innu had a disadvantage in numbers and weaponry, and eventually began to avoid the area rather than risk further defeat.
 During this conflict, the French colonists took many Innu women as wives.
 French women did not immigrate to New France in the early period.

 French explorer Samuel de Champlain eventually became involved in the Innu's conflict with the Iroquois, who were ranging north from their traditional territory around the Great Lakes in present-day New York and Pennsylvania.
 On July 29, 1609, at Ticonderoga or Crown Point, New York, (historians are not sure which of these two places), Champlain and his party encountered a group of Iroquois, likely Mohawk, who were the easternmost tribe of the Five Nations of the Iroquois Confederacy.
 A battle began the next day.
 As two hundred Iroquois advanced on Champlain's position, a native guide pointed out the three enemy chiefs to the French.
 According to legend, Champlain fired his arquebus and killed two of the Mohawk chiefs with one shot; one of his men shot and killed the third.
 The Mohawk reportedly fled the scene.
 Although the French also traded extensively with the Mohawk and other Iroquois, and converted some to Catholicism, they also continued to have armed conflicts with them.

+Historical bands

+The southern bands of the Montagnais-Naksapi were encountered by Europeans early in the seventeenth century while the northern ones, except for some on James Bay, were not well known until the nineteenth century.

+The following are bands of the Montagnais-Naksapi in the 17th century: